 - Type “BANN Writing Contest” in the subject line of the entry email.

 - Cost is $50 per entry.
 An online, secure portal is provided for credit card payment.
 The maximum number of entries is five from a daily U.S. newspaper or U.S. newspaper website.
 A series is considered one entry.
-Individuals whose work has appeared in a daily U.S. newspaper or U.S. newspaper website may also enter.
+Individuals whose work has appeared in a daily U.S. newspaper or U.S. newspaper website may also enter with a signed entry form from their editor.

 - Entry agreement/release form per entry requires signatures of editor(s) and all authors on a story.
 Entrants are responsible for securing all required signatures.